 - Top it with garlic, rosemary, and thyme.

 - Season with salt, pepper, and crushed red pepper.

 - Pop the whole thing under the broiler for six minutes until the cheese is a smooth texture, is bubbly and golden brown.

 - While the cheese is piping hot, splash a little hot sauce on top.

 - Serve immediately, scooped up with crusty French bread.

-If you like the idea of sharing a hot bubbly caldron of melted cheese with someone special, this one's for you.
+The next time you like sharing a hot bubbly caldron of melted cheese with someone special, this new cheese is for you.
 The dramatic cheese pull is worth the little bit of effort it takes to make my Baked Fontina Appetizer For Two!